International Political Communication

 - Term 2

-- To provide a detailed understanding and critical interrogation of the theoretical literature on political communication and its applicability and relevance to Southern contexts.
+• To provide a detailed understanding and critical interrogation of the theoretical literature on political communication and its applicability and relevance to non-Western contexts.

-- To explore the changing face of politics and the growing significance of mediated communication in campaigns and election processes in the South.
+• To explore the changing face of politics and the growing significance of new media for emerging voices and subjectivities

 - Students will understand the central theoretical issues in political communication and be able to apply them to non-Western settings.